Wondering how to know if your building is fire safety compliant? Then read on to find out if it is!

-Its 10.30 pm on Saturday night and you have almost finished unpacking after moving into your new unit and you are extremely tired.
+It’s 10.30 pm on a Saturday night and you have almost finished unpacking after moving into your new unit and you are extremely tired.

 The building is an older building but in a good location and the unit is all yours, even though you owe the bank big dollars.

-3 Hours later you are awoken by some noise.
-Seems to be coming from the foyer outside you door.
+3 hours later you are awoken by some noise.
+Seems to be coming from the foyer outside your door.

 You know there is a fire in the foyer and stairwell.

 You instantly think; am I going to die, what do you do?

 Unfortunately in NSW, residential Owners Corporations are not required to implement Fire Safety and Evacuation Plans.
 However, if there are short-term rentals, then the complex would generally then be classed as a Commercial site and are required to abide by the Work Health and Safety Regulations.